StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 7. r → l
 8. Therefore, l is not a contradiction (i.e., can be true)

-### Proposition 1: Discerning right actions from wrong actions is a necessary but not sufficient condition for doing right
+### Proposition 1: Discerning wrong actions from right/neutral actions is a necessary but not sufficient condition for doing right

 Here's the truth table for this implication: